Do you know where your food comes from?

 Hickory Nut Gap Farm is absolutely gorgeous.
-It was a warm, August day when I visited with just a few white, fluffy clouds over head.
+It was a warm, August day when I visited with just a few white, fluffy clouds overhead.
 I could not have asked for a nicer day to visit.

-Although I don’t live in North Carolina, I am able to buy grassfed beef that came Hickory Nut Gap Farm at Earth Fare.
+Although I don’t live in North Carolina, I am able to buy grassfed beef that comes Hickory Nut Gap Farm at Earth Fare.
 Every time that I go by the meat department I will think about my trip to Asheville and the farm.

 We were able to meet some of the cows.
 I asked if I would one day see one of these beauties at the store and was assured that I would not.
 These gals get to take care of their babies.